• Skip to primary navigation

 Finding Journalists on Instagram

-(Scroll down to read about how you make them journalists notice you & how to reach out and pitch your work.
+(Scroll down to read about how you make journalists notice you & how to reach out and pitch your work.

 Make it even more relevant